 This dish was inspired by last years Masterchef Australia, where I believe it featured in one of the invention tests.
 I liked the idea of combining sweet, warm toasted peaches with the subtle flavour of the Earl Grey ice cream.
 Granola provides some crunch to […]

 It’s pastry week on The Great British Bake Off and the contestants have really been put through their paces baking samosas, tackling a particularly challenging technical bake and topping it all off with a show-stopping hand crafted pie.
 So have we all got our aprons on and headed off to the kitchen ready to produce our own masterpieces?
 Probably not.
 The prospect of pastry is rather daunting for some but don’t worry as I’ve got a really easy recipe for a shortcrust pastry which gives perfect results every time, just be careful not to over process.

 - 2 tbsp olive oil

-- 1 bay leaf
+- 1 red onion

 - sea salt and freshly ground black pepper